.db.* — on-disk tables¶

 - Splayed: one directory per table, one file per column, plus a

-The get builtins memory-map every column file — load is constant-time regardless of dataset size. set and the mount helpers walk directories and bind the discovered tables as globals.
+The get builtins memory-map every column file — load is constant-time regardless of dataset size. set writes a table's columns to a splayed directory.

 Restricted under -U